-Following the successful launch of SIGMA CONTROL, KAESER completes the "computerisation" of the entire compressed air station: With the innovative SIGMA AIR MANAGER, the combined benefits of a state-of-the-art industrial computer and high-speed networking are brought to the world of compressed air technology for the first time.
-This paves the way to further gains in dependability, efficiency and cost transparency in the compressed air supply.
+Following the successful launch of the SIGMA CONTROL, KAESER completes the "computerisation" of the entire compressed air station: With the innovative SIGMA AIR MANAGER, the combined benefits of a state-of-the-art industrial computer and high-speed networking are brought to the world of compressed air engineering for the first time.
+This paves the way to further gains in compressed air supply dependability, efficiency and cost transparency.

-2002 – KAESER opens a second plant for construction compressors.
+2002 – KAESER opens a second plant for portable compressors.

-The new manufacturing centre for construction compressors (the MOBILAIR plant) opens in Coburg, Germany, in the spring.
-KAESER now has a second state-of-the-art construction compressor plant.
+The new manufacturing centre for portable compressors (the MOBILAIR plant) opens in Coburg, Germany, in the spring.
+KAESER now has a second state-of-the-art portable compressor production plant.

 The Gera plant celebrates its 125th anniversary.
-Opened in 1877 by Heinrich Leo as a workshop with a foundry, turning shop and metalworking shop, it became the first compressor manufacturing plant in 1890.
-As Leo-Kompressoren, by 1945 it was Germany's leading compressor manufacturer, with a 70% market share.
+Opened in 1877 by Heinrich Leo as a workshop with a foundry, turning shop and metalworking shop, it became the first German compressor manufacturing plant in 1890.
+As Leo-Kompressoren, the company became Germany's leading compressor manufacturer by 1945, with a 70 % market share.

-New production centre for construction compressors in Coburg
+New production centre for portable compressors in Coburg

 2004 – KAESER opens new centres for product development and distribution.

 The year begins with the official opening of a new product development centre in Coburg, providing an excellent working environment for development engineers.
-On hand for the occasion, managing director Thomas Kaeser said, "Our goal is the rapid launch of even more innovative products geared to customer needs than before."
+On hand for the occasion, Managing Director Thomas Kaeser said, "Our goal is to develop and deliver innovative products geared to customer needs in ever greater numbers and more quickly than ever before."

-KAESER KOMPRESSOREN revolutionises its logistics throughout the company.
-Core elements of the innovative system are a new, fully automated high bay warehouse and a new distribution centre.
-Apart from creating conditions for continued growth in production, KAESER expects the new facilities to deliver a zero error quota, improved on-time delivery rates, and thus greater customer satisfaction.
+KAESER KOMPRESSOREN revolutionises its logistic processes throughout the company.
+Core elements of the innovative system are a new, fully automated high rack warehouse and a new distribution centre.
+Aside from creating conditions for continued growth in production, KAESER expects the new facilities to deliver a zero error quota, improved on-time delivery rates, and therefore greater customer satisfaction.

 2008 - KAESER sheet metal plant opens in Sonnefeld.

 The Sonnefeld plant goes into operation at the beginning of the year.
-The nearly 100 employees there manufacture sheet metal components for screw compressor enclosures.
+The near 100 employees there manufacture sheet metal components for rotary screw compressor enclosures.

-2009 – Senior partner Carl Kaeser Jr. dies in July at the age of 95.
+2009 – Senior partner Carl Kaeser Jr. passes in July at the age of 95.

-The visionary owner, manager and developer thus lived to see the company rise to become a global player – an achievement for which his ideas laid the groundwork.
+The visionary owner, manager and developer lived to see the company rise to become a true global player – an achievement for which his ideas laid the groundwork.

 2012 – Thomas Kaeser is awarded the State Medal for outstanding contributions to the Bavarian economy.